Bernard Dawahoya

 Bernard Dawahoya (c.1935-2011), was a Hopi silversmith of the Snow Clan.
 He was also known for his Kachina figurines, textile pieces, leatherwork and painting.
 Dawahoya was awarded the designation of an Arizona Living Treasure in 1998.

-His Hopi name is Masaqueva, which translates as "Little Sun" or "Wings of the Sun".
+His Hopi name, Masaqueva, translates as "Little Sun" or "Wings of the Sun".

 Early life and education

 Dawahoya was born in the village of Shungopavi, Second Mesa, Hopi Pueblo, in Arizona.
 He learned silversmithing from his grandfather and his uncles Sidney Sekakuku and Washington Talayumptewa, from the age of 7.
 He began silversmithing in earnest during his teenage years.
 He was a member of the Hopi Silver Craft Cooperative Guild, where he also took classes.

 Work

 Dawahoya's heavyweight silver work has been described as having crisp designs with precise texturing in negative spaces.
 Symbols incorporated into the designs include Hopi Snake Dancers, representations of Crow Mother, Mudhead Katchinas, and other images that are relevant to Hopi beliefs, culture, and history.
 His hallmark stamp is in the form of a snow cloud, and has also used the Hopicrafts hallmark when he worked with the Sekaquaptewa brothers.